Lujaina21/Quotes-Qenerator/README.md

 ## How It Works

-1. **Quotes Array**: A list of quotes is predefined in the `quotes` array.
+1. **Quotes Array Of Objects**: A list of quotes is predefined in the `quotes` array.
 Each quote object contains the text of the quote, the author's name, and a URL to the author's avatar image.

 2. **Random Quote Generation**: When the user clicks the "Generate Quote" button, the application selects a random quote from the list, ensuring that the same quote doesn't appear twice consecutively.